5app/base5-ui/README.md

 ## Updating just the docs

-If you did not make any changes to components and only want to update the docs in our online [component library](https://5app.github.io/base-5-ui), follow these steps:
+If you did not make any changes to components and only want to update the docs in our online [component library](https://5app.github.io/base-5-ui), just submit a PR or push to the `master` branch directly using a `docs:` prefix for the commit message.

-1. Commit your changes using the prefix `docs:`
-2. Push to the `master` branch
-3. Run `npm run deploy-docs`